DUI Lawyer in Las Vegas

 There are some limited circumstances where refusing a breathalyzer or blood test is the appropriate course of action.
 Our Las Vegas DUI defense attorneys can answer your questions and assess your situation to determine whether you should submit to testing after being arrested.

-Penalties for DUI Convictions in Nevada
+What are the Penalties for DUI Convictions in Nevada?

 Penalties for a DUI conviction in Nevada can include jail or prison time, fines, license revocations, community service, and the mandatory installation of an ignition interlock device in the driver’s vehicle.
-The specific penalties will depend on the severity and nature of the current incident as well as the number of prior convictions, if any.
+The specific penalties will depend on the severity and nature of the current incident as well as the number of prior convictions if any.
 Nevada “looks back” 7 years when assessing how many prior convictions to take into account.

 Nevada assigns the following penalties for DUI convictions: